JohnTerragnoli/ECE281_Lab5/README.md

 [Program_1](https://www.youtube.com/watch?v=1jAqDPLEqxA&feature=youtu.be)

 This functionality was checked by Dr. Neebel on the lesson that it was due.
+The bit file for Program 1 can be seen on the home page of this repository labeled as nexys2_top_shell_Program_1.bit